 Supporting traffic calming measures

 Meeting the design criteria for speed hump is essential.
-But whatever speed hump you install, it’ll be incomplete without additional traffic control devices in place.
-Some of the practical additional measures include:
+But whatever speed hump you install will be incomplete without additional traffic control devices in place.

 - There can be horizontal deflection tools such as curbs, bollards, rumble strips, and pavement markings to change the road design and discourage speeding.

 - Signs and markings are also essential.
-Signages such as street signs, stop signs, speed limit signs, and traffic signs can warn motorists about the speed breakers ahead, making them slow down.
+Signages such as street, stop, speed limit, and traffic signs can warn motorists about the speed breakers ahead, making them slow down.

 - Traffic police enforcement may also come in handy, where they can issue fines to vehicles breaking traffic rules and overlooking regulatory signs.
-Furthermore, there can be traffic barriers, roundabouts, and traffic cones to regulate traffic volume.
+Furthermore, traffic barriers, roundabouts, and traffic cones can regulate traffic volume.

 - There can even be public education campaigns and commercials regarding traffic control signs and traffic signals, enabling the public to follow the road signs and avoid driving recklessly.

-If you’re a municipal officer looking to purchase speed humps with specific dimensions and designs, you are at the right place.
-At Sino Concept, we provide several traffic control devices, which can be manufactured according to your preferences.
+You are at the right place if you’re a municipal officer looking to purchase speed humps with specific dimensions and designs.
+At Sino Concept, we provide several traffic control devices which can be manufactured according to your preferences.

-Check out our vast offerings if you’re looking to purchase one for your city street or neighbourhood.
-Browse through our product selection and find the traffic tool that fulfils your need.
+Check out our vast offerings if you want to purchase one for your city street or neighbourhood.
+Browse through our product selection and find the traffic tool that fulfils your needs.